VidhiVadher/techvidhi.in/_posts/2025-06-10-FreeRTOS_Why_and_How.md

 That’s FreeRTOS. **It doesn’t do your work — it helps you do everything at the right time**.

 ---
-## 🛠️ What You Need to Use FreeRTOS :
+## 🛠️ What Do You Need, to Use FreeRTOS :

 So you're ready to try FreeRTOS — great!
 But before jumping in, make sure your hardware and codebase are ready for it.
 Here's what that really means: